Here’s how to take the perfect urban portrait!

 Much of what we’ll describe here relates to the background you’ll choose.
 It’s still important for your model to fill and dominate the frame though.

 You want your photo to be an urban portrait after all, with the emphasis on portrait.

-- Urban lines – Placing your model in the centre of a leading line such as a road allows them to dominate the frame.
+- Urban lines – Placing your model in the center of a leading line such as a road allows them to dominate the frame.
 You can also have the model standing by the edge of the road, with traffic passing them.
 Perhaps your model is waiting to cross the road, or to catch a bus or train?

 - Architecture texture – Is the architecture harsh or smooth?
 Does it frame them, and give the photo a claustrophobic feel?
 Look to see how your models pose can compliment the characteristics of their background.

 - The cityscape – Try showing a wider scene.
 Use a longer focal length to compress the cityscape behind the model.
 You might look to photograph this from a rooftop.
-Or a location some distance from the city centre that includes the cityscape in the background.
+Or a location some distance from the city center that includes the cityscape in the background.